Productivity with i3wm

 It’s a window manager that supports stacking, tabbed layout, and window tiling, which is what makes i3 so efficient.
 The tiling layout organizes windows so they don’t overlap, arranging them both vertically and horizontally.

-It’s possible to organize your windows in different workspaces, configure shortcuts to open programs with specific sizes, floating windows, multi-monitor support, and much more.
+It’s possible to organize your windows in different workspaces, configure shortcuts to open programs with specific sizes, floating windows, and multi-monitor behavior.

 The $mod Key